daemonfire300/misterromano/README.md

 * Gorilla Mux for URL parameters
 * A roman numbers conversion library that looks good enough based on its unittests

+# Usage

+`go mod vendor` if a local vendor is needed, i.e. IDE autocompletion still relies on a local vendor folder for certain IDEs, or just use docker to build an artifact `docker build . -t romano1` and run with `docker run --detach -it --rm -p 8080:8080 --name romano romano1`.

 # Open API

 The project contains a very thinly documented open-api spec.
 Might be missing certain things.